course-details-portlet

 Course content

-The subject provides an overview of various programming concepts, such as lambda expressions, collections, iterators, and list comprehensions.
-It also introduces object-oriented programming.
-It covers important aspects of data storage and error handling, including file management, persistent storage of information, and exception handling.
+It also covers important aspects of data storage and error handling, including file handling, and exception handling.

-Emphasis is also placed on unit testing and version control with git.
+Emphasis is also placed on unit testing and version control using Git.
 The programming environments used are Visual Studio Code and Jupyter Notebook.

 Learning outcome